custom-components/zaptec/README.md

 ## Templates

-The special diagnostics entities named _"x Installation"_, _"x Circuit"_ and
+The special diagnostics entities named _"x Installation"_ and _"x Charger"_
-_"x Charger"_ contains all attributes from the Zaptec API for each of these devices.
-This corresponds to the old `zaptec_installation_*`, `zaptec_circuit_*` and `zaptec_charger_*` objects.
+contains all attributes from the Zaptec API for each of these devices.
+This corresponds to the old `zaptec_installation_*` and `zaptec_charger_*` objects.
 These attributes can be used with template sensors to retrieve additional or missing information.

 Example: Add the following to your `configuration.yaml`